mircoporetti/blog/content/blog/opinions-retro/index.md

 I believe this can be seen as a positive thing, demonstrating how powerful the manifesto’s principles are in shaping organizational thinking.
 However, it can also become a facade used to appear more appealing or to showcase specific frameworks without truly embracing the manifesto’s core ideas.

-Conversely, it’s entirely possible to apply Agile principles without using Scrum (or Kanban, or any other framework).
+On the contrary, it’s entirely possible to apply Agile principles without using Scrum (or Kanban, or any other framework).

 As a final thought, Scrum is a great framework, but even for it, the idea of [Follow things ByTheBook?](#follow-things-bythebook) remains valid.